7 Reasons Why Spreadsheets are Terrible for Project Management

 Many people use spreadsheets as time logs, requiring each member of the team to separately track their hours and record them in a spreadsheet.
 This is a little better than scribbling down your billable and non-billable hours on a collection of sticky notes and wallpapering the accounting department with them.
 Also, users can easily modify the hours worked on a task and there’s no accountability.

-Since spreadsheets can’t actually track time, you end up needing another tool for that aspect of project management, adding a step to your operations, giving your team an extra task to remember, and creating more opportunities for spreadsheet errors.
+Since excel can’t actually track time, you end up needing another tool for that aspect of project management, adding a step to your operations, giving your team an extra task to remember, and creating more opportunities for spreadsheet errors.

 3. You can’t assign tasks in a spreadsheet